TomaszAbramowski/INSURE-LANDING-PAGE/README.md

 - Flexbox
 - CSS Grid
 - Mobile-first workflow
-- Scss
+- SCSS
 - JavaScript
-- jekyll
+- Jekyll

 ### What I learned

-- Scss media query
+- SCSS media query
-- Basic of animations and that I have to use visibility and opacity to make transions works
+- Basic of animations and that I have to use visibility and opacity to make transitions works
-- How to conver a site to Jekyll
+- How to convert a site to Jekyll
 - Responsive image
-- Bundle file with webpack for jekyll(javascript)
+- Bundle file with webpack for Jekyll(JavaScript)

 ### Continued development
 This was my first project for "Frontend Mentor" website.